 The follow -up to the tri on the loose is not nearly as dramatic.

 As we were rescuing Flying Wild we were wondering why she was in this predicament.
-John from Late Harvest had seen Flying Wild enter the anchorage.
+Mike from Late Harvest had seen Flying Wild enter the anchorage.
 He felt that the captain did not let out enough chain and quickly left the boat.
 Now we were speculating.
 Was this a charter boat with a limited experience?
 Why else would someone do that?

 Early in the morning when we arose Bob took the dinghy out for a spin.
 It had been running roughly after the workout it got pushing Flying Wild.
 During this trial it seemed to be a little less rough, but it was still not running optimally.
 Shortly after this we noticed that the captain of Flying Wild had taken his dinghy over to Late Harvest and they were exchanging information.
 Bob took the dinghy over to join in the conversation, and the Flying Wild captain, Jake, said he would come over to Rhapsody to talk to us.